Elsayedaa/MLDAMS/readme.txt

 	exit button.
 The dropdown menu allows the user to select a sample from the Active Neuron Worksheet and queue it for moving.
 The button below the dropdown menu allows the user to move all of the unfinished neurons from that sample to the Unfinished Neurons directory.
-	Messages areechoed to the textbox regarding the status of the moving process.
+	Messages are echoed to the textbox regarding the status of the moving process.

 	-------
 	Methods: